NEWS: Are Mortgage Rates Going Down? [April 2026]

 If you have a mortgage with a variable interest rate, you will have seen your mortgage costs go up since 2022-23.

-However, if you're on a fixed-rate mortgage, you might have yet to see changes, depending on the length of your term.
+However, if you're on a fixed-rate mortgage, you may still have a year or two remaining before you need to renew, depending on the length of your term.
 But you could still be stung when your deal ends and you do remortgage.

-Currently, many homeowners are coming to the end of a low fixed-rate mortgage that they secured in 2021-2023, and are waiting with bated breath in hopes that rates will drop before they need to remortgage on a new deal.
+Currently, many homeowners are coming to the end of low fixed-rate deals that they secured in 2021-2023, and are waiting with bated breath in hopes that rates will drop before they need to remortgage on a new deal.

 We always recommend speaking to an independent mortgage broker about your options at least 6-months before your existing fixed rate ends.
 This is to avoid moving onto an SVR.